 Videos and Trailers

-20th Century Fox has unleashed this latest clip from ‘X-Men: Days of Future Past.’
+With the release of the film fast approaching, 20th Century Fox has set loose this latest clip from ‘X-Men: Days of Future Past.’
 Acting as a sequel to both ‘X-Men: The Last Stand’ and ‘X-Men: First Class,’ ‘X-Men: Days of Future Past’ includes cast members from both: Hugh Jackman, Patrick Stewart, Ian McKellen, Halle Berry, Shawn Ashmore, Ellen Page, and Daniel Cudmore return from ‘X-Men: The Last Stand,’ while James McAvoy, Michael Fassbender, Jennifer Lawrence, Nicholas Hoult and Lucas Till return from ‘X-Men: First Class.’